Bachelor of Arts in Philosophy

 The program prepares students for careers in diverse professions including law, social services, education, government, for-profit and non-profit business, journalism, and publishing.
 Philosophy is an ideal second major or minor for English, History, Religious Studies, Sociology, Psychology, and Political Science.

-Should I Major in Philosophy?
+Why Should You Major in Philosophy?

 A degree in philosophy is valuable on several fronts.
 First, the skills associated with philosophical reflection - critical thinking, argument analysis, abstract reasoning, the ability to see connections between things where others don’t - are in ever-growing demand in the workplace.